 Year Actions 2018 Facilitate one rural housing roundtable with 10 cross-functional industry representatives including lenders, mission based financial institutions, non-profit organizations, tribal leadership, and TDHE.
 Topics of discussion may include opportunities to expand access to housing and financing, regional needs, housing market challenges, market trends, and potential solutions that address the challenges facing Native American tribes.
 Visit and engage with at least two tribes on their own lands to listen and learn about their homeownership goals; educate tribes about Fannie Mae and our suite of mortgage products.
 Facilitate at least one Fannie Mae selling guide change that benefits or simplifies access to conventional financing.
 Engage three appraisers from two different tribal regions or States with experience in appraising properties on Native American lands to gather intelligence and knowledge about the unique challenges, and use the information to develop and share best practices.
 Conventional lending is not available to Native American tribes seeking to buy or construct homes on trust lands or other restricted areas.
-Fannie Mae will identify and engage two lenders with the ability to actively originate loans on tribal trust land - by Q2 end.
-Execute at least one variance with a lender to accept delivery of loans on tribal trust land.
-Partner with one housing counseling agency and create one specialized Native American focused homebuyer education and financial counseling curriculum - by Q2 end.
-Execute at least two MOUs with two Native American tribes by Q3 end.
+Fannie Mae will identify and engage two lenders with the ability to actively originate loans on tribal trust land. • Execute at least one variance with a lender to accept delivery of loans on tribal trust land.
+Partner with one housing counseling agency and create one specialized Native American focused homebuyer education and financial counseling curriculum.
+Execute at least two MOUs with two Native American tribes.
 Research Native Americans' underlying views of home and first-time home ownership and document learnings.
 Interview 25 tribal member households by working with trusted counselors, educators, and other third parties.
-Establish a marketing campaign focused on the NACLI product, targeting 10 lenders geographically located near Native American land, and 10 other stakeholders including, TDHE, non-profit organizations, Native American CDFI, HFA, and down payment assistance and/or IDA program partners.
-Market information via social media, webinars, and other mechanisms-by Q3 end.
-Leveraging the specialized homebuyer education curriculum, work with counselors, educators, and other third parties to engage 25 tribal member households to monitor and document their progress towards homeownership - by Q4 end.
-Provide training and/or support to three lenders, four non-profit counseling agencies, and two TDHE to optimize homeownership opportunities for Native Americans - by Q4 end.
-2019 Purchase between 15 and 40 NACLI purchase money or refinance loans.15
+Establish a marketing campaign focused on the NACLI product, targeting 10 lenders geographically located near Native American land, and 10 other stakeholders including, TDHE, non-profit organizations, Native American CDFI, HFA, and down payment assistance and/or IDA program partners. o Market information via social media, webinars, and other mechanisms.
+Provide training and/or support to three lenders, four non-profit counseling agencies, and two TDHE to optimize homeownership opportunities for Native Americans.
+2019 Expand lender outreach to an additional two lenders geographically located near Native American land (i.e., lenders not approached in 2018).
+Explore opportunities to bring a culturally specific homebuyer or financial literacy curriculum to an online platform.
+Provide technical assistance or identify other opportunities for lenders, Native CDFI or tribe to enhance homeownership opportunities or access affordable capital and liquidity on tribal trust lands. • Explore the opportunity of a Native CDFI becoming a Fannie Mae seller.
+Support post-purchase housing counseling for Native borrowers.
+Interview at least 10 lenders and/or tribal stakeholders about the challenges and opportunities associated with mortgage lending on tribal trust land and document findings.